ovh/terraform-ovh-publiccloud-consul/README.md

 To deploy Consul servers using this Module:

-1. Create a Consul Glance Image using a Packer template that references the [install-consul module](https://github.com/ovh/terraform-ovh-publiccloud-consul/tree/master/modules/install-consul).
+1. (Optional) Create a Consul Glance Image using a Packer template that references the [install-consul module](https://github.com/ovh/terraform-ovh-publiccloud-consul/tree/master/modules/install-consul).
    Here is an [example Packer template](https://github.com/ovh/terraform-ovh-publiccloud-consul/tree/master/examples/consul-glance-image#quick-start).

-1. Deploy that Image using the Terraform [consul-cluster example](https://github.com/ovh/terraform-ovh-publiccloud-consul/tree/master/examples/consul-cluster)
+1. Deploy that Image using the Terraform [consul-cluster example](https://github.com/ovh/terraform-ovh-publiccloud-consul/tree/master/examples/consul-cluster).
+If you prebuilt a consul glance image with packer, you can comment the post provisionning modules arguments.

 ## How do I contribute to this Module?